-Back pain’s ability to utterly incapacitate an otherwise healthy man or woman has few equals among human maladies.
-Research suggests that eight of ten people suffer significant back pain at least once in their lives, while for many, undetected and uncorrected back trouble becomes a permanent part of life.
+Back pain is a prevalent issue affecting people across all age groups and lifestyles.
+The impact of back pain hits on daily life cannot be overstated, making it crucial to understand the common causes that trigger this discomfort.
 The possible causes are many and seldom occur alone.
-Here are a few of the many possibilities: Pinched nerves, short leg syndrome, whiplash injury, falls, swayback, incorrect lifting, repetitive overuse injuries, poorly fitting backpacks, sport and work injuries, postural abnormalities, spinal weakness, obesity, inactivity and undetected subluxation.
+Here are a few of the many possibilities: Pinched nerves, short leg syndrome, whiplash injury, falls, swayback, incorrect lifting, repetitive overuse injuries, poorly fitting backpacks, sport and work injuries, postural abnormalities, spinal weakness, obesity, inactivity, and undetected subluxation.

 Slipped Discs & Pinched Nerves:

-A disc can’t slip.
-But, it can wedge, bulge, protrude and herniate.
-The disc is a special piece cartilage between the vertebrae.
-It attaches to the vertebrae above and below it.
-This creates the separation and space between vertebrae so that pairs of nerves can exit the spine and continue on towards various organs in your body.
+The disc is a special piece of cartilage between the vertebrae.
+This creates the separation and space between vertebrae so that pairs of nerves can exit the spine and continue toward various organs in your body.

 Aren’t Disc Problems Simply the Normal Aging Process?